 The average hospital stay for a vaginal birth is usually two days (this is after the delivery, this doesn’t include how long you are in labor).
 The average stay for a c-section is three-four days, depending on your recovery and hospital policy.

 Labor for first time moms (sometimes second, third, etc moms too) can last 12-30 hours, depending on your body.
 So in reality you have no idea exactly how long you will really be there, but this doesn’t mean to pack the whole house.
 While in labor you won’t want to be wearing much of anything anyways!
 Hospitals have fancy mesh undies that make you feel like a total super model.
 Or you can buy some awesome granny panties and rock them.
 We will get back to this later.

 The Vera Bradley bag has enough room for 2-3 baby outfits, 3 outfits for yourself, 3 outfits for your significant other, and some other essentials.
 That is of course if you pack it the right way.
 We will get to that.

-Baby cloths and a blanket – Now skin to skin is a biggie in baby friendly hospitals.
+Baby clothes and a blanket: Now skin to skin is a biggie in baby friendly hospitals.
 Most of the time you’ll want your baby skin to skin.
 This helps your baby get to know your smell and if you are breastfeeding helps promote bonding.
 So when it comes to baby outfits you don’t need a ton.
 I promise.

 Bring an outfit for pictures, some hospitals have a professional photographer, or any accessories you think will look cute.
 Now about baby size, I’d go with 0-3 months.
 Rather be safe than sorry.
 Make sure to bring an outfit for the baby to go home in.
 Two outfits will be enough.